|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: Awardees receive $4,333.

 These fellowships support graduate study of American history by aspiring and experienced secondary school teachers of American history, American government, and social studies.

 Award Value: Maximum of $12,000 per year of study, for a maximum award of $24,000, to cover tuition, required fees, and books for the completion of a Master's degree.
 May also be used for room and board as necessary.

-A highly competitive scholarship, the Marshall provides for one or two years of study at one or two universities in Great Britain.
+A highly competitive scholarship, the Marshall provides for one or two years of study at universities in Great Britain.

 Award Value: Provides travel grant, tuition, and stipend to study for a degree in the United Kingdom.